bhavya-giri/chat-history/README.md

 # chat-history
-Storing chat history of your RAG Pipelines like ChatGPT, also accessing previous context in conversation
+Storing chat history of your RAG Pipelines like ChatGPT, also accessing previous context in conversation.

+This project is based on the blog post

-## Run Backend Locally
+## Run Locally

+### Backend

 Go to the backend directory